lucianoperezorg/bitcoin-client/README.md

 ## API used
 The website to retrieve the information is coingecko.com, please see the following URL for details: https://www.coingecko.com/en/api/documentation
-The reason for not using www.coindesk.com is that the website provided was not working (http://www.coindesk.com/api/).
-Also, a coindesk endpoint to get the historical price seems to be not working.

 The app uses 3 different endpoints to get the data.